MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-get-started.md

 ## Check the workflow on GitHub

 1. Go back to the repository on www.github.com, on the **Actions** tab, investigate the workflow that you started by committing and sync'ing your changes in the previous step.
-1. When the build is done, inspect the **Build summary**.
+1. When the build is done, chose the workflow to inspect the build summary.
-1. Inspect the workflow run by choosing the build job, expanding the Run Pipeline section and the Compiling apps subsection
+1. In the left pane, choose **Build** and inspect the workflow run, expand the **Run Pipeline** section in the build, and the **Compiling apps** subsection

 ## See also